 *get involved in higher level staffing and building matters

-The Board of Governors meets once a term - Autumn and Spring and twice a term.
+The Board of Governors meets once a term - Autumn and Spring and twice a term during the Summer.
 Additionally it has two sub-committees which meet twice-termly during the Autumn and once-termly during the Spring and Summer with a focus on: Curriculum & Standards and Finance, Premises & Personnel.
 Governors are often delegated to perform specific roles or get involved in school projects with a strategic or organisational dimension, for example major building projects.
 They are always keen to hear from school stakeholders, and very much enjoy meeting them at the various school events.
 If you wish to raise a particular matter with the Board of Governors you can write to Amanda Sayers, Chairman of the Board of Governors, care of the school, but please remember that the Headteacher is responsible for the day-to-day running of the school.

 Amanda Sayers- Chairman

 I joined the Board of Park Walk in 2012.
 Having served a brief spell as a Co-opted Governor following reconstitution of the Board, I was appointed in February 2013 as a Local Authority Governor selected by the Local Authority and confirmed by Board members.
 I chair Board meetings, the Pay Committee and the Headteacher’s Performance Review Panel, sit on each of the Finance & General Purposes and Curriculum & Standards Committees and am the Link Governor for the Future Direction of the School, More and Most Able Children, Governor Training and Headteacher Performance Review.
 I qualified as a barrister in 1984, spent ten years working in the corporate finance department of a Swiss bank (both in The City and in New York) before leaving to bring up two boys, now 22 and 19.
 I am also Chairman at All Saints Catholic College and an Associate Member of Bevington Primary School Board.

 Alison Mould- Vice Chairman and Chairman of the Finance & General Purposes Committee